MaharsheeKaria/ASM-Lab-Behavior/README.md

 # trait-anxiety
 Testing a project on automated analysis of trait anxiety in zebrafish using Python code.

 Several experiments on fish have been performed using a certain set-up.
-The information from the experiments get saved in .xls files.
-This project involves extracting valuable information from the data collected.
-All information that is extracted gets saved in one particular .xls file called Extracted_data.xls.
+The information from the experiments (coordinates of the fish, number of frames, etc.) get saved in .xls files.
+This project involves extracting valuable information from the data collected and analysing it.

-Set-up of experiment: A fish is placed into a tank of certain dimensions and it’s behaviour is recorded over time under different experiemental set-ups.
-Data about the coordinates of the fish, number of frames, etc. is obtained from the recording and is saved in raw .xls files.

 Prerequisites: